Logo

 Volodymyr Zelenskyy said that Russian artists "who have turned into politicians" should remain banned from entering Ukraine.

-On 2 December 2022, Volodymyr Zelenskyy entered a bill to the Verkhovna Rada that would officially ban all activities of the Ukrainian Orthodox Church UOC in Ukraine.
+On 2 December 2022, Volodymyr Zelenskyy said his administration would enter a bill in the Verkhovna Rada that would ban "religious organizations affiliated with centers of influence in the Russian Federation", referring to the Ukrainian Orthodox Church, from operating in Ukraine.

 In September 2003, Volodymyr Zelenskyy married Olena Kiyashko, with whom he had attended school and university.